daharper/Funky/README.md

 #### Examples

-This example from **Tests.Core** demonstrates four instances of the class TLanguage being cleaned up automatically.
+This example from **Tests.Core** demonstrates two instances of the class TLanguage being cleaned up automatically.
 TLanguage is a regular class, it is not reference counted:

 ```pascal
 procedure TCoreTests.Scope_Test;